apache/flink/docs/dev/connectors/cassandra.md

 </div>
 </div>

-### Cassandra Sink Example for Streaming Java Tuple Data Type
+### Cassandra Sink Example for Streaming Tuple Data Type
-While storing the result with Java Tuple data type to a Cassandra sink, it is required to set a CQL upsert statement (via setQuery('stmt')) to persist each record back to database.
+While storing the result with Java/Scala Tuple data type to a Cassandra sink, it is required to set a CQL upsert statement (via setQuery('stmt')) to persist each record back to database.
 With the upsert query cached as `PreparedStatement`, Cassandra connector internally converts each Tuple elements as parameters to the statement.

 For details about `PreparedStatement` and `BoundStatement`, please visit [DataStax Java Driver manual](https://docs.datastax.com/en/developer/java-driver/2.1/manual/statements/prepared/)

-Please note that if the upsert query were not set, an `IllegalArgumentException` would be thrown with the following error message `Query must not be null or empty.`

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">